microsoft/MixingBoard/README.md

 # MixingBoard: a Knowledgeable Stylized Integrated Text Generation Platform

+We present [MixingBoard](https://arxiv.org/abs/2005.08365), a platform for quickly building demos with a focus on knowledge grounded stylized text generation.
+We unify existing text generation algorithms in a shared codebase and further adapt earlier algorithms for constrained generation.
+To borrow advantages from different models, we implement strategies for cross-model integration, from the token probability level to the latent space level.
+An interface to external knowledge is provided via a module that retrieves on-the-fly relevant knowledge from passages on the web or any document collection.
+A user interface for local development, remote webpage access, and a RESTful API are provided to make it simple for users to build their own demos.

 # News
+* July 6, 2020: MixingBoard repo is released on GitHub.
+* Apr 3, 2020: MixingBoard [paper](https://arxiv.org/abs/2005.08365) is accepted to appear on [ACL 2020](https://acl2020.org/) Demo track.

 # Setup

-## Packages
 We recommend using [Anaconda](https://www.anaconda.com/) to setup Firstly, create an environment with Python 3.6
 ```
 conda create -n mixingboard python=3.6
 conda activate mixingboard
 ```
-Then, install Python packages with
+Then, install Python packages and download pretrained models with
 ```
 sh setup.sh
 ```

-## API Accounts
 Then, if you prefer to use the web search and text-to-speech functions, please apply the following accounts.
 * **Bing Search API**: open an account and/or try for free on [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/).
 Once you obtained the key, please put it in `args/api.tsv`.
 You can also try other search engine, however we currently only support Bing Search v7.0 in `src/knowledge.py`.
 * **Text-to-Speech**: open an account and/or try for free on [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/).
 Once you obtained the key, please put it in `args/api.tsv`.

-## `pick_tokens`
-Please implement your own `pick_tokens` function in `src/todo.py`.
+Finally, Please implement your own `pick_tokens` function in `src/todo.py`.
 This function is used to pick tokens for a generation time step given predicted token probability distribution.
 Many choices are available, e.g. greedy, top-k, top-p, or sampling.

 # Modules